 Let Us Help!

-For additional information on SSDI and SSI benefits programs, and whether or not your may qualify for either or both of them, we encourage you to put your trust in our seasoned attorneys at The Law Offices of Daniel J. Harris, P.C. today!
+For additional information on SSDI and SSI benefits programs, and whether or not your may qualify for either or both of them, we encourage you to put your trust in our seasoned attorneys at Harris Law today!
 Call 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.